Haalu Jenu

 Saritha, who had earlier worked with Rajkumar on Keralida Simha and Hosa Belaku, dubbed for Madhavi in some parts in this movie.
-Saritha went on to dub a Telugu movie by the same director; Mayuri.
-She was also selected as one of the leads in the immediately next movie of the same actor - director duo - Chalisuva Modagalu which released in the same year.
+Saritha went on to dub a Telugu movie by the same director - Mayuri.
+Saritha was one of the lead heroines in Rajkumar - Singeetham's immediate next movie Chalisuva Modagalu which released in the same year.

 This was also Singeetham Srinivasa Rao's directorial debut in Kannada.
 He went on to work with Rajkumar in six more movies including his 200th movie, and was also the director of the debut movies of his two sons.